atlanmod/algae/README.md

-# Energy Estimation Language: EEL
+# Atlanmod Language for Generic Analysis of Executable models: ALGAE

 ## General information

-This is the implementation of EEL (Energy Estimation Language), presented in the SLE 2020 paper "Annotating Executable DSLs with Energy Estimation Formulas".
+This is the implementation of ALGAE, extension of EEL presented first in the SLE 2020 paper "Annotating Executable DSLs with Energy Estimation Formulas".
 Note that GEMOC Studio 3.2.0 do not work on MacOS.

 ## Content of the Repository

 ### Engine

-This directory contains all the Eclipse plugins to perform energy estimations using EEL:
+This directory contains all the Eclipse plugins to perform energy estimations using algae:

-- The EEL meta-model: `org.atlanmod.energy.estimation.metamodel(.*)?`
+- The algae meta-model: `org.atlanmod.energy.estimation.metamodel(.*)?`
-- The EEL concrete syntax: `org.atlanmod.energy.estimation.dsl(.*)?`
+- The algae concrete syntax: `org.atlanmod.energy.estimation.dsl(.*)?`
-- The EEL engine, that extends GEMOC's engine, and enables the estimation of energy consumption at runtime: `org.atlanmod.energy.estimation.engine`
+- The algae engine, that extends GEMOC's engine, and enables the estimation of energy consumption at runtime: `org.atlanmod.energy.estimation.engine`
 - An additional extension of GEMOC's engine, for ArduinoML, used to define events happening when simulating Arduino systems. `org.atlanmod.arduino.sequential.eventengine`

 ### Language_Workbench